Rails-Designer/courrier/README.md

 ## More Features

-Additional functionality to help with development and testing:
+Additional functionality to go beyond the basics:

 ### Layout support